-The Elders Nutrition Site is located at the La Crosse Area Hmong Mutual Assistance Association, Inc. This Site is on Wednesday from 10:30 am to 2:30 pm.
-At the site the elders are involved in physical activity, and arts and crafts.
+The Elders Nutrition Site is located at the La Crosse Area Hmong Cultural and Community Agency, Inc. This Site is on Wednesday from 10:30 am to 2:30 pm.
+At the site, the elders are involved in physical activity, and arts and crafts.

 If you are interested in volunteering for the Elders Program, contact Xong Xiong at (608) 781-5744.

 The elders took part in the La Crosse Rising to end violence against women.